 “These have all received divine honors, have nearly all been worshiped as gods, or sons of Gods; were mostly incarnated as Christs, Saviors, Messiahs, or Mediators; not a few of them were reputedly born of virgins; some of them filling a character almost identical with that ascribed by the Christian’s Bible to Jesus Christ; many of them, like him, are reported to have been crucified; and all of them, taken together furnish a prototype and parallel for nearly every important incident and wonder inciting miracle, doctrine and precept recorded in the new Testament of the Christian’s Savior.”

-but they aren’t an accurate depiction of history.
+The problem with the ideas both Graves’s, is that they aren’t an accurate depiction of history.

 Pagan gods were never crucified (a Roman punishment for crimes against the state) and they were all conceived via sex.
 Sure, that sex was often miraculous, but it was sex.
 Hercules wasn’t born of a virgin, nor would I want him to be.
 I’m glad my gods were all having sex.
 Born of a virgin?
 No thank you, and you can take your oppression theology when you walk out the door.

 Frazer wrote of gods that died in an annual cycle only to be reborn, but our pagan ancestors didn’t conceive of deity in such a way.
 Gods either die or return (think of Persephone, she certainly doesn’t die when she comes back to this world from the realm of the dead).
 In their individual myths they aren’t constantly dying only to be reborn or return from the dead.
 In The Encyclopedia of Religion historian Dr. Jonathan Z. Smith writes:

 “The category of dying and rising gods, once a major topic in scholarly investigation, must be understood to have been largely a misnomer based on imaganitive reconstructions and exeedingly late or highly ambiguous texts . . .